-Janet has over 30 years of experience in fashion design, manufacturing and management.
+Janet has a long-established career in fashion and has a wealth of experience in fashion design, technology, manufacturing and management, gained from working in both the fashion industry and academia.
 She holds a BA Hons in Textile and Fashion Design; a Postgraduate Diploma in Higher Education; an MBA, an MSc. in Computer-based Learning with education and a PhD in Fashion Technology.
 Her multidisciplinary PhD focused on electronic textiles to read and respond to biomarkers associated with sub-conscious stress to support student wellbeing.
-She was promoted to Senior Lecturer in Fashion Design in 2009.
+Janet was promoted to Senior Lecturer in Fashion Design in 2009.

-She holds a Post Graduate Diploma Leadership and Management and in 2014 was awarded a Distinguished Fellowship of Business and Enterprise by Ulster for her leadership in strategic innovations with industrial and community partners.

-She is an external validator for multiple post-graduate programmes both in the UK and internationally and is currently external examiner of Textiles at Dundee.
-As a research active member of RI UoA32, she was returned to REF and serves on the Ethics Filter, and Strategic Research Funding committees.
-Her research interests are in e-fashion for health and wellbeing; bio-degradable materials for sustainable fashion futures; 3D fashion simulation, and strategic co-design in the creative industries.
+She is an external validator for multiple post-graduate programmes both in the UK and internationally.
+She has extensive experience in external examining and is currently external examiner of Textiles at Dundee University.
+As a research active member of RI UoA32, she was returned to REF2021 and serves on the Ethics Filter, and Strategic Research Funding committees.
+Her research interests are in e-fashion for health and wellbeing; creating bio-degradable materials from abundant natural sources for sustainable fashion futures; 3D fashion simulation in virtual environments; and strategic co-design in the creative industries.
 Janet has published and presented her research internationally and is a reviewer for several international fashion and textile journals.

+Janet holds professional membership of the Institute of Designers in Ireland.
 Prior to academia Janet had an international career in industry.
-She worked for Promostyl, Paris in fashion forecasting, and computer-aided illustration.
+She worked for Promostyl, Paris in fashion forecasting, and computer-aided design.
 She honed her managerial skills in the fashion manufacturing sector across London and Ireland, creating manufacturing partnerships, managing product development design teams and overseeing large client portfolios including Dunnes, Debenhams, Boots, Mothercare and British Airways.